 Key Takeaways:

-- Employer Benefits are #1: Companies using Carrot, Progyny, or Maven often cover substantial portions of surrogacy costs.
+- Companies using Carrot, Progyny, or Maven often cover substantial portions of surrogacy costs.

-- Agency vs. Independent: “Indy” journeys avoid agency fees (saving ~$25k–$40k) but carry higher legal and financial risks if the match fails.
+- “Indy” journeys avoid agency fees (saving ~$25k–$40k) but carry higher legal and financial risks if the match fails.

-- Grants Exist: Non-profits like Baby Quest and Gift of Parenthood award grants up to $20,000 annually.
+- Non-profits like Baby Quest and Gift of Parenthood award grants that can provide substantial relief for intended parents.

-- Tax Reality: Under current rules, IVF costs for Intended Parents are often tax-deductible, but surrogate compensation generally is not.
+- Under current rules, IVF costs for Intended Parents are often tax-deductible, but surrogate compensation generally is not.

-- Financing: Specialized lenders like CapexMD offer loans with no prepayment penalties specifically for fertility.
+- Specialized lenders like CapexMD offer loans with no prepayment penalties specifically for fertility.

 One of the most common ways to lower costs is to look internationally.
 However, lower price tags often come with higher legal risks or lower medical standards.